ADGEfficiency/adgefficiency.github.io/_posts/2018-02-25-getting-to-zero-jenkins.md

 This means that we must continue to develop, support and improve fast-burst and flexible low carbon resources alongside variable renewables.
 Not because we need them today but because we need them tomorrow.

 ### Value versus cost
-Jenkins explains the historical mental model for supporting clean technology - that subsidies allow a technology to reduce its costs and move up it's experience curve.
-The path taken depends on the technology, and often includes developing economies of scale (i.e. in manufacturing or supply chains) and accumulation of iterative 'learning by doing' improvements.
+Jenkins explains the historical mental model for supporting clean technology.
+Subsidies allow a technology to reduce its costs and move up it's experience curve.
+The path often includes developing economies of scale (i.e. in manufacturing or supply chains) and accumulation of iterative 'learning by doing' improvements.
 Once the cost of the technology is low enough then the technology can stand on it’s own two feet without subsidy.

-The new mental model is that as renewable penetrations increase we are see both decreases in cost and a concurrent decrease in value.
+The new mental model is that as renewable penetrations increase we see both decreases in cost and a concurrent decrease in value.
 Because renewables generate at the same time, the oversupply during these times drives down electricity prices.
 This driving down of prices is a signal that the grid isn’t valuing generation during these time periods.  **If the value of electricity generated by renewables is very low then even very cheap plants won’t get built**.

 ![Figure 2]({{ "/assets/getting_zero/fig2.png"}})
 **[Figure 2 – A race between declining cost and value (Getting to Zero: Pathways to Zero Carbon Electricity Systems) ](https://kleinmanenergy.upenn.edu/sites/default/files/Getting_to_Zero.pdf)**